holycompile/Indias_Health_Transformation_RAG_Assistant/README.md

 ---

-## 1. How we Ingested and Chunked the PIB Document
+## 1. Ingested and Chunked the PIB Document
 * **Ingestion:** The source PDF document (`Indian Health Transformation.pdf`) is loaded directly into Python memory using LangChain's `PyPDFLoader`.
 This parses each page of the document and extracts the text in-memory.
 * **Semantic Chunking:** Rather than using basic character limits, the document is split using LangChain's experimental `SemanticChunker`.
   * The chunker uses local HuggingFace embeddings to calculate the distance between consecutive sentences.